rozkminiacz/jekyll-now/_posts/2017-9-13-Gradle-Dependencies-The-Smart-Way.md

        keyPassword "${System.env.PW_DA_KEYSTORE}"
    }
 }
 ```

 Use it for keeping your developer keys secret.
-You don't have to (and probably should not) keep your google
-play secrets on repo and share across your team.
+You don’t have to (and probably should not) keep your google play secrets on repo and share across your team.
 The same applies if you have some other secrets that you want to use only during build.

+How do you manage your dependencies?
+Share some gradle tips and tricks in comments.